Serving The Straits Area Sportsmen Since 1975

 From a MUCC Blog

-On Thursday, February 10th, 2022 U.S. District Court Judge Jeffrey S. White put gray wolves back on the Endangered Species List.
-The federal wolf ruling halts scientific wolf management and overturns the United States Fish and Wildlife Service’s 2020 rule (85 Fed.
+On Thursday, February 10th, 2022, U.S. District Court Judge Jeffrey S. White returned gray wolves to the Endangered Species List.
+The federal wolf ruling halts scientific wolf management.
+It overturns the United States Fish and Wildlife Service's 2020 rule (85 Fed.
 Reg.
-69,778 Nov.
-3, 2020) removing the wolves throughout the lower 48 states from the list and placing them under state management.
+69,778 November 3rd, 2020), removing the wolves throughout the lower 48 states from the list and placing them under state management.

-Amy Trotter, executive director of Michigan United Conservation Club (MUCC) issued the following statement.
-“We are extremely disappointed by the federal district court’s ruling, which effectively moves wolves back under federal management.
-The fact of the matter is that wolves in the western Great Lakes states are fully recovered.
-They’re not endangered and they’re not threatened.
-The continued litigation of this population, under any designation, makes a mockery of the Endangered Species Act and jeopardizes its integrity to be used for truly endangered species.”
+Amy Trotter, executive director of Michigan United Conservation Club (MUCC), issued the following statement.
+"We are extremely disappointed by the federal district court's ruling, which effectively moves wolves back under federal management.
+The fact is that wolves in the western Great Lakes states are fully recovered.
+They're not endangered, and they're not threatened.
+Under any designation, the continued litigation of this population makes a mockery of the Endangered Species Act and jeopardizes its integrity to be used for truly endangered species."

-MUCC and its members have remained steadfast in advocating in every venue that the best available scientific data drive the conversation surrounding wolf management in Michigan and that this species be managed through a legal, regulated hunting and trapping season.
+MUCC and its members have steadfastly advocated in every venue that the best available scientific data drive the conversation surrounding wolf management in Michigan and that these species be managed through a legal, regulated hunting and trapping season.
 This federal court decision prevents state management once again.
 MUCC will consider all legal and legislative options to stop this merry-go-round once and for all, but to compete with the deep pockets of national anti-hunting organizations, we will need your help.

 The Department of Interior late last month announced the gray wolf would be delisted following the agency's determination that the species is no longer threatened or endangered. ...
 All gray wolves in the lower 48 states except for a small population of Mexican gray wolves in Arizona and New Mexico have been removed.